Novartis/YADA/src/site/markdown/security.md

 The mechanism for a YADA Security implementation is a *preprocessor plugin*, configured as a *default YADA parameter* attached to the query for which protection is desired.
 Such a plugin, `com.novartis.opensource.yada.plugin.Gatekeeper` is provided.

-When using a custom class other than `Gatekeeper` to implement security, it is still advantageous to extend `Gatekeeper`, or at least `com.novartis.opensource.yada.plugin.AbstractPreprocessor` if possible, as it contains many constants and default method implementations, and conveniences.
+When using a custom class other than `Gatekeeper` to implement security, it is still advantageous to extend `Gatekeeper`, or at least `com.novartis.opensource.yada.plugin.AbstractPreprocessor` if possible, as it contains many constants, default method implementations, and other conveniences.

 <img src="../resources/images/security_flow.png"/>